Terrorism Bleeding Wound for Regional Connectivity South Asia Times (satimes.tv)

 According to the Financial Action Task Force (FATF) report of February 2008, terrorist organizations live a longer life providing adaptability and opportunism in raising funds for survival and activities.

 TTP, under Noor Wali Mehsud – an opportunist leader, qualifies to both of these traits (adaptability and opportunism) of a terrorist organization.
 Chronological study of TTP reveals the rapidly changing narratives of TTP with the passage of time, circumstances and leadership.
 For instance, Hakeem Ullah Mehsud, was fond of doing Jihad beyond the limits of borders whereas Noor Wali Mehsud has limited the Jihad against the security forces and security agencies of Pakistan.
-The changing narratives, goals and targets rings the bells to understand that in future the TTP could be work as a ‘hired terrorist’ organization for the sake to pocket in some bucks, so could be done by ISKP and IMU.
+The changing narratives, goals, and targets suggest that in the future, the TTP could work as a ‘hired terrorist’ organization for financial gain.
+The same could apply to ISKP and IMU.
 Lastly, active operations of Jihadist groups in the vicinity of China, CARs, and Pakistan are ‘Bleeding Wounds’ in regional connectivity.

 The views expressed in this article are the author’s own.
 They do not necessarily reflect the editorial policy of the South Asia Times.